Skip to main content

 What Fire Departments Need to Know

 New federal rules now require fire departments to make their websites accessible to people with disabilities.
-Under the updated Title II regulations, your website is treated like any other public-facing service.
-If residents use it for permits, safety information, recruitment, or contact forms, it must meet clear accessibility standards based on WCAG 2.1 Level AA.
+Under the updated Title II regulations, your website is treated like any other public-facing service — and must meet clear accessibility standards based on WCAG 2.1 Level AA.

 Understanding the Law